dsyer/jersc/README.md

 Slot=1: Bar=[Level=99,Played=1534s]
 Continue (Y/n)?
 ```
-You can also copy a game slot from one file to another.
+If the output file already exists, you can copy a game slot from one file to another.
 The output file will be from the steam id that you intend to play with.
 The input file could be from someone else, and you can adopt their character including all the stats and inventory.
 Here we copy a game from a file, updating the player ID and saving it into an empty slot in an existing save file (assuming `ER0000.sl2.out` already exists):

 ```bash
 $ ./jersc